julehalim/COMP90042_2024/readme.md

 Tue9am_Group6
 ===============

-Final Model
+Final Model (Bi-encoder + Sequential)
 ----------

 Our final, best performing model is the bi-encoder model for evidence retrieval and a sequential model for claim classification named Tue9am_Group6.ipynb.
+The log output for eval.py is outputted within the model's jupyter notebook itself.

 Transformer Model
 -----